Tson28/Zunef-web/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.
+Commercial use is permitted with attribution.

 ## 🆘 Support